Govrn-HQ/white-paper/README.md

 ### Contribution Methods
 There are several paths to contribute to the Govrn White Paper.
 1. **Submit an Issue:** Issues are similar to comments in google docs.
 They allow you to start a discussion on a certain sections, parts, on entire chapters of the White Paper.
 Currently, there are two types of issues to submit, a Comment or a Section Propoosal.
    - **Comments** should be used when you have a question, idea, or thoughts on an already written part of the paper.
-The template for a comment can be found [here](.github/ISSUE_TEMPLATE/comment.md)
+The template for a comment can be found [here.](.github/ISSUE_TEMPLATE/comment.md)
    - **Section Proposals** should be used when you think that a new sub-section or idea should be added to the paper, but aren't yet ready to write it up for a PR (more information on PRs below).
-The template for a comment can be found [here](.github/ISSUE_TEMPLATE/section-proposal.md)
+The template for a section proposal can be found [here.](.github/ISSUE_TEMPLATE/section-proposal.md)
 1. **Submit a Pull Request:**  Pull Requests are similar to making or suggesting edits in google docs.
 They allow you to write or re-write sections of the White Paper.
 When you create and submit a pull request, you're making a copy of the current version of the White Paper, writing a new version, and submitting the new version to become the main version for the White Paper.
    - **Pull Request Process:**<br/>
          1. Make a github account if you don't already have one<br/>
          2. Fork the white paper repo<br/>
          3. Edit the white paper section <br/>
          4. Create a pull request (PR) from your white paper branch to Govrn's<br/>
-            - If you don't finish your PR in one sitting, submit your PR as a draft so that others can see that you're already working on it (this encourages collaboration and decreases duplicate work 🤩).<br/>
+            - If you don't finish your PR in one sitting, submit your PR as a draft so that others can see that you're already working on it (this encourages collaboration and decreases duplicate work 🤩).
          5. We'll merge it as soon as we see it!<br/>
          6. Remember to click "fetch upstream" before your next PR requests so you always have the most recent white paper version<br/>